feha/aoc_patch_stats/README.md

 Not that it would make much sense to do so for any leaderboards populated with other users, considering there's no way for this script to have their data.

 ### Persistent data
-This userscript is currently unable to persist it's data (beyond browser's localstorage), and as such it will only survive as long as your harddrives do (or less if you, say, uninstall your browser).
+This userscript is currently unable to persist it's data (beyond browser's localstorage/userscript-storage), and as such it will only survive as long as your harddrives do (or less if you, say, uninstall your browser).
-To be exact, it stores it in *greasemonkey*/*tampermonkeys* version of localstorage, so you could technically migrate or backup the data if you know where it stores that.
+To be exact, it stores data in *greasemonkey*/*tampermonkeys* version of localstorage if possible, so you could technically migrate or backup the data if you know where it stores that.

 Sadly, I have been unable to figure out how to store the data persistently on the AoC account.
 There is no setting that allows the user to fill with encoded json-data without breaking anything.